 - Over 72% of all REALTORS® use social media in their profession

-- Engage Your Audience: One sided conversations are never fun.
+- Engage Your Audience: One-sided conversations are never fun.
 Make sure that you engage your audience.
 Answer comments and respond to questions.
 Acknowledge by liking and responding.
-When your audience sees that their input is valued and their queries will always be answered, you can start building rapport and eventually this may turn into a partnership.
-You want people to remember you and engaging them if they reach out is a great way to ensure that.
+When your audience sees that their input is valued and their queries will always be answered, you can start building rapport, and eventually, this may turn into a partnership.
+You want people to remember you, and engaging them if they reach out is a great way to ensure that.

 - Strategize and Measure

 For example, let’s say you have 5,000 Facebook friends.
 How do you know that these are the best 5,000 to have?
 You can have your virtual professional put them through a process where people you’ve engaged with are coming up more and more on your screen.
 You’re driving more and more referrals through your community and creating posts.
 All of a sudden, you are a bit of a local celebrity!
-But again, you don’t want social media to consume your own time, so you can delegate it to a virtual professional.
+But again, you don’t want social media to consume your own time so that you can delegate it to a virtual professional.

-MyOutDesk’s Real Estate Virtual Assistants are an integral part of many real estate agent & brokers social media strategies.
+MyOutDesk’s Real Estate Virtual Assistants are an integral part of any real estate agent & broker’s social media strategies.
 By working with your virtual assistant to help them develop an iron-clad understanding of your elevator pitch, positioning documents, and value proposition, they’ll be able to can distill that message down for social media, video, photos, infographics, and really all kinds of things that help them to market your product or service and your message.

-If you’re ready to take your social media presence to the next level, and need a need someone who can help you boost your online presence and Social Media engagement, give us a call and schedule a Double My Business Strategy Session.
+If you’re ready to take your social media presence to the next level and need a need someone who can help you boost your online presence and Social Media engagement, give us a call and schedule a Double My Business Strategy Session.
 Let’s discuss how we can help you gain leverage and free up your time.